 Through an annual call for proposals, the fund promotes the exchange between faculty and students at MIT and at universities and public research institutions in Israel.
 This year, special priority will be given to proposals that address Artificial Intelligence & Machine Learning and Autonomy & Robotics.

 The MIT-Israel Broshy Brain and Cognitive Sciences Fund

 The MIT-Israel Broshy Brain and Cognitive Sciences Fund is open to MIT faculty from all disciplines to collaborate with Israeli faculty at all universities and public research institutions in Israel.
 Applications are required to have a focus on brain and cognitive sciences: the mechanisms of the brain and how they give rise to the mind, in fields including cellular and molecular neuroscience, systems neuroscience, cognitive science, and computation

 Meet the Program Coordinator

 Get in touch with Rachel Buonaiuto, MIT-Israel Program Coordinator, to learn more about our programs.

 Meet the Managing Director

-Get in touch with David Dolev, Managing Director, MISTI programs in the Middle East, Associate Director of MISTI, to get your questions answered.
+Get in touch with David Dolev, Managing Director, MISTI programs in the MENA Region, Senior Associate Director of MISTI, to get your questions answered.